38 Places for the Best Gelato in Rome – The Most Complete and Up-to-date Guide to the Best Scoop in Italy’s Capital

 3. Gelateria dei Gracchi in Prati, Nomentano and City Center

-A long-time favourite, Gelateria dei Gracchi contends my visit with nearby Neve di Latte.
+A long-time favorite, Gelateria dei Gracchi contends my visit with nearby Neve di Latte.
 The good thing is that I’m often in Prati neighborhood.
 Now two more venues have been added to the historic shop and they are in pretty strategic locations near Piazza Navona and Piazza del Popolo.

 Here the gelato is artisan, entirely made in-house and following the seasonality of fruits and ingredients.